ranchester2/mirdorph/doc/STANDARD.md

 The objects are themselves meant to keep themselves in sync with their on-discord state.

-Messageview at it's heart uses a GtkListBox, with children like message representations with `MessageWidget`, and is sorted automatically, you don't have to worry about that.
+Messageview at it's heart uses a listview with a Gio.ListStore with GObject "Mobject" representations of messages, they are sorted automatically, and the row that you see are rebinded to be any specific message.
+The widget itself is`MessageWidget`.
+Things like the loading spinner are in a separate model, and both are part of a flattened model.

 A context itself is a Gtk widget too, and is the whole headerbar+area thing you see on the left.
 The popoit windows are simpy a `ChannelInnerWindow` inside a `AdwWindow`.